BJP leader La Ganesan appointed as Manipur Governor | english.lokmat.com

 BJP leader La Ganesan appointed as Manipur Governor

+New Delhi, Aug 22 Senior BJP leader and former RSS Pracharak from Tamil Nadu, La Ganesan was on ...

-President Ram Nath Kovind on Sunday appointed Bharatiya Janata Party (BJP) leader La Ganesan as the Governor of Manipur.
+New Delhi, Aug 22 Senior BJP leader and former RSS Pracharak from Tamil Nadu, La Ganesan was on Sunday appointed as the new Governor of Manipur.

-"The President has been pleased to appoint Shri La.
-Ganesan to be the Governor of Manipur with effect from the date he assumes charge of his office," said Ajay Kumar Singh, Press Secretary to the President.
+The Rashtrapati Bhavan in a statement said, "The President has been pleased to appoint La.
+Ganesan, to be the Governor of Manipur with effect from the date he assumes charge of his office."

-Ganesan became the 17th Governor of the state as he replaced the incumbent Governor Najma Heptulla.
+The Manipur Governor's post had fallen vacant after the retirement of Najma Heptulla on August 10.
+Sikkim Governor Ganga Prasad was given additional charge of the state.

+Ganesan was a RSS Pracharak before being appointed as the General Secretary of BJP's Tamil Nadu unit.
+He worked in the party in several capacities at the national and state levels.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app